 Typically, when you roll over 401(k) funds, it is a taxable event unless you’re moving funds into a Roth IRA since contributions to that plan type are taxed dollars.
 You have 60 days from the time you take receipt of the funds from your old account to move them to your new account.
 If you miss that deadline, then you’re looking at tax plus a 10 percent early withdrawal penalty.

-Direct rollovers are the preferred transaction when you decide to roll over 401(k) funds to a new account.
-These transactions are easy and pain-free and incur no taxation or withdrawal penalty.
+Direct rollovers are the preferred transaction with a 401(k) rollover.
+These are easy and pain-free and incur no taxation or withdrawal penalty.

 As the term implies, the current custodian simply moves your funds directly to the IRA with the new custodian at your request.
 The money never touches your hands and, therefore, no tax or penalty is incurred.
 This is a relatively quick and easy transaction that can be performed more than once a year.